syncfusion-content/blazor-docs/blazor/common/html-attributes.md

 </span>
 ```

 In some cases, you may need to add HTML attributes to the root/container element of the above input-based components.
-For this, you can use [HtmlAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextBox.html#Syncfusion_Blazor_Inputs_SfTextBox_HtmlAttributes) Syncfusion API to add HTML attributes to the root/container element.
+For this, you can use [HtmlAttributes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfTextBox.html#Syncfusion_Blazor_Inputs_SfTextBox_HtmlAttributes) Syncfusion&reg; API to add HTML attributes to the root/container element.

 ```cshtml
 <SfTextBox HtmlAttributes="@(new() { { "style", "background:aliceblue;" } })"></SfTextBox>